Fireball9670/Jump-and-Run/README.md

 ## Details
 While I'm in the initial learning stage of the game, the **Main** branch will primarily be my attempts to follow the tutorial mentioned at the top.
-Whereas side branches (such as **Testing**) will be used to explore random ideas I have while working on the game.
+Whereas the **Testing** will be used to explore random ideas I have while working on the game.

 ## Results
 The (hopefully one day) finished game will be free and open source.